angelolab/ark-analysis/docs/_rtd/windows_setup.md

 ### WSL 2

 In order to download Docker, you need to install WSL 2 if you don't already have it. **We find it best to download and configure WSL 2 before anything else**.

-We recommend using the Command Prompt to run these commands.
+We recommend using the Command Prompt to run these commands (and later ones).

 The simplest way to install WSL 2 is to run `wsl --install`.
 If this works, great.
 Otherwise, you'll have to run these steps: